 The most common scenario where there is additional money or assets to be obtained to pay your medical bills or pain and suffering is where the person who is at fault for your injuries is an employee of a business (where you may be able to hold the business liable for the actions of its employee).

-If you have questions about whether it makes financial sense to pursue a lawsuit against the at fault driver for money in excess of their liability insurance limits, be sure to not sign a release and speak with an attorney.
+If you have questions about whether it makes financial sense to pursue a lawsuit against the at-fault driver for money in excess of their liability insurance limits, be sure to not sign a release and speak with a Durham personal injury lawyer.